 Older children can learn and share basic facts about reproductive and sexual health before puberty.
 Children can discuss and develop skills linked to delaying sex, sexual faithfulness and using condoms.
 They need a chance to voice their fears and raise questions and for these to be listened to and treated seriously.

-Scroll down to read our Top Ten messages on HIV & AIDS for children to learn and share, plus ideas on what children can do to understand, find out more, take action and reflect on this topic.
+Use the tabs 1-10 above to read our Top Ten messages on HIV & AIDS for children to learn and share.
+Scroll down to see ideas on what children can do to understand, find out more, take action and reflect on this topic.

 Download our 100 Messages PDF to have a copy of all our messages for printing and sharing.

 View our HIV & AIDS messages in Many More Languages too!